-The D-Max V-Cross finally gets an automatic gearbox and brings with it Isuzu’s new 1.9-litre diesel engine.
-We go for a road trip in one to put it through its paces.
+The D-Max V-Cross finally gets an automatic gearbox and comes with Isuzu’s new 1.9-litre diesel engine – making it more usable than ever before.

 - Isuzu D-Max V-Cross 1.9 AT

 Engine: 1,898cc / 4-Cylinders / 16 Valves / DOHC / Turbocharged